 - Please don’t put food or food dirtied items in any bin – we don’t have a waste stream for mixed waste.
 Rubbish is sanitary products, foil crisp packets, really irretrievably greasy BBQ foil, plastic-based wet wipes (it’s so much better not to use them), broken shoes – things like that.

-- Please take as much of your left over food as possible home with you.
-But if you really can’t please still don’t put it in the bin!
-Leave it on the kitchen table and we will deal with it.
+- We encourage you to take your left over food home with you.
+But if you can’t or don’t want to please still don’t put it in the bin!
+Leave it on the kitchen table.
+Or in the freezer if it’s frozen peas and an spare ice cream.
+The chickens like peas – and we’ll think of something to do with the icecream…

 - Dog poo goes in the dog poo bin in the old farmyard (wrapped please).